citizenfx/fivem-docs/content/client-manual/console-commands.md

 `disconnect` will disconnect you from the current server you are connected to and return to the main menu.

 ### doshit
-Used interally, to test some experimental features.
+Used internally, to test some experimental features.
 Not of use to a regular user.

 ### invoke-levelload
 An alias for `loadlevel`, see the [loadlevel](#loadlevel) command for details.